AndreRudolph/impulsephp-doc/docs/components.md

 in tracking mode afterwards.
 The tracking mode means that it can record changes to the component objects that can a) be send to the client to update the UI and b) consider the changes in the serialization process again after a request.

-To record a change that is intended for the client, the updateClientAttribute method is used for.
+To record a change that is intended for the client, the <span class="code-hint">updateClientAttribute</span> method is used for.
 In the Image component again there is a setter for the src attribute that records changes that will later be populated to the client.

 <div class="code-header">
 	<div class="container-fluid">